PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 * **Add new product**: When you click on this button, it saves and opens a new empty product page.
 Keyboard shortcut: ALT + SHIFT + P

-When merchant leave the product page for a product that have never been saved, a pop up is displayed to confirm the action.
+When merchant leaves the product page for a product that have never been saved, a pop up is displayed to confirm the action.
 If the merchant confirms then the product is deleted otherwise the merchant stay on the product page.

 ### Basic settings tab \[[EPIC](https://github.com/PrestaShop/PrestaShop/issues/14763)\]